jilenej/jilenej/README.md

 - 📫 How to reach me ...
 Email: jilenej@gmail.com UX Portfolio: https://uxfol.io/jilenej/

-- 💻 Blog: https://thestoriedlifeco.com/ sharing the story behind BIPOC fashion and beauty brands, in this shoppable blog & podcast
+- 💻 Blog: https://thestoriedlifeco.com/ sharing the story behind BIPOC fashion and beauty brands, in this shoppable blog

+- 🎙 Podcast: https://anchor.fm/thestoriedlife sharing the story behind BIPOC fashion and beauty brands, in this shoppable podcast

 <!---
 jilenej/jilenej is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.